logseq/docs/db-version.md

 1. `Export SQLite DB` - Export graph as a [SQLite](https://sqlite.org/) .db file.
 2. `Export both SQLite DB and assets` - Export graph as a .zip file containing the DB file and the graph's assets.
 3. `Export debug transit file` - Export graph as a transit file to be shared with the Logseq team for debugging.
 Any personal sensitive data is removed.
+4. `Export EDN file` - Export graph as EDN described in [EDN Data Export](#edn-data-export).
-4. `Export public pages` - Export graph in order to publish it on the web.
+5. `Export public pages` - Export graph in order to publish it on the web.
 See https://docs.logseq.com/#/page/publishing for more.

 To import a DB graph, click on the three dots menu in the upper right corner, selecting `Export graph` and then choose one of the following options: